tedmcn/SoftSysGraphicalGrapes/README.md

 Each of the following directories in src contain an individual interactive game:

 * `src/2d_procedural_maze`: A 2D infinite maze with wasd player control.
+* `src/3d_procedural_maze`: A 3D, exporable maze constructed with a Cellular Automata.
 * `src/interactive_grass_generation`: A terrain generation example with interactive parameters.

 To build any of these games, run